szilard/GBM-perf/README.md

 ## Popularity of GBM implementations

-Poll conducted mainly via twitter (April, 2019):
+Poll conducted via twitter (April, 2019):

 ![](poll.png)

-## How to run/reproduce the benchmark/results
+## How to run/reproduce the benchmark

-Installing to latest software versions and running/timing is fully automated with docker:
+Installing to latest software versions and running/timing is easy and fully automated with docker:

 ### CPU